damien-dupre/dcu-r-tutorials/slides/slide_04_02.md

 # Evaluation of the effect significance

-One all the hypotheses are formulated, it is time to test all of them in one unique model.
+Once all the hypotheses are formulated, it is time to test all of them in one unique model.
 In this model, a value called &beta; which is usually the coefficient of correlation is associated to each predictor from the hypotheses.
 Testing for the significance of the effect means evaluating if this &beta; value is significantly different, higher or lower than 0 (no link between variables):

 - H<sub>A</sub>: &beta; &ne; 0
 - H<sub>0</sub>: &beta; = 0

-To test the significance of the effects, only one statistical method will be used for all hypothesis type: Linear Regression.
-Specific tests are available for certain type of hypothesis such as T-test or ANOVA but as they are special case of Linear Regression, their importance is limited (see Jonas Kristoffer Lindeløv's blog post: [Common statistical tests are linear models](https://lindeloev.github.io/tests-as-linear/)).
+To test the significance of the effects, only one statistical method will be used for all hypotheses types which are Linear Regressions.
+Specific tests are available for certain type of hypothesis such as T-test or ANOVA but as they are special cases of Linear Regressions, their importance is limited (see Jonas Kristoffer Lindeløv's blog post: [Common statistical tests are linear models](https://lindeloev.github.io/tests-as-linear/)).

 ---